rapid7/metasploit-framework/Git-Reference-Sites.md

 * [PeepCode: Git](http://peepcode.com/products/git): A one-hour (not-free) screencast covering Git basics.
 Well-made and easy to follow.
 * [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html): Another great post from Scott Chacon describing a GitHub-based workflow for projects.

+## Using Git in Editors

+* [Fugitive plugin for Vim](https://github.com/tpope/vim-fugitive): Provides lots of tasty functionality from inside Vim.
+There's also a five-part series on [VimCasts](http://vimcasts.org/episodes/fugitive-vim---a-complement-to-command-line-git/) on using Fugitive for almost any git task you can think of.

+* TextMate - a bundle for git ships with the editor.
+Highlight your top-level folder in the project drawer and then invoke with Command-Shift-G

 ## SVN mirroring

 Of course, if you're still having trouble, GitHub does offer [basic SVN read-write support](https://github.com/blog/644-subversion-write-support).